pointOfive/chat130/Week_02.md

 $\Pr(\textrm{rolling a six}) = Pr(\textrm{rolling a six} | \textrm{the last three roll were a six})?$

 That is, does the next die roll depend on the previous die rolls, or is it **independent** of them?
-What we're asking here is if there a relevant **conditional probability** or if the events being considered **independent** so there really just a single **probability** and the idea of a **conditional probability** is not really necessary.
-This then gives the meaning of **independence**, and of course this is defined relatively (and sort of contrarily "opposite") to  **conditional probability**.
+What we're asking here is if there's a relevant **conditional probability** or if the events being considered **independent** (so there's really just a single **probability** and the idea of a **conditional probability** is not really necessary).
+So there is either an **independence** between two events, or (sort of contrarily "opposite") there will be a meaningful **conditional probability** that changes the probability of the events based on the outcomes of the other.

-If you think there's no such thing as a "hot streak" and your next roll does not depend on your last roll then you're saying this equality is true, which means you're saying the next die roll is **independent** of the previous dice rolls and there's really no notion of a **conditional probability** because it's just a **probability**.
+If you think there's no such thing as a "hot streak" and your next roll does not depend on your last roll then you're saying the equality above is true, which means you're saying the next die roll is **independent** of the previous dice rolls and there's really no notion of a **conditional probability** (because it's just a **probability**).
 This is true, so long as you're really rolling a "fair die" randomly.
 So when a **conditional probability** statement can simplify, like if $\Pr(A|B) = \Pr(A)$ meaning that knowing $B$ does not change the probability of $A$ occurring, then this is when we say that $A$ and $B$ are **independent**.
-In the **multinomial distribution**, the `N` selections of the `n` different possible options is assumed to be **independent**.
-So, the chances that we'll choose the `n` different possible options could be different (depending on their relative probabilities given by `p`), but each time we choose an outcome (one of the `N` selections we make), this does depend on which options we've previously chosen (if we're imagining choosing our `N` selections sequentially).
+In the **multinomial distribution**, the `n` selections of the `k` different possible options is assumed to be **independent**.
+So, the chances that we'll choose each of the `k` different possible options could be different (depending on their relative probabilities given by `p`), but each time we choose an outcome (one of the `n` selections we make), this does depend on which options we've previously chosen (if we're imagining choosing our `n` selections sequentially).

 This doesn't mean that we couldn't sequentially change our value of `p` in some sort of sequentially dynamic process that uses different **multinomial distributions** over time.
-But, it does mean that for  `N` selections from `n` options drawn from a **multinomial distributions** with a fixed unchanging `p`, the `N` selections are **independent** and do not change in response to each other or affect each other in any way.
+But, it does mean that for  `n` selections from `k` options drawn from a **multinomial distributions** with a fixed unchanging `p`, the `n` selections are **independent** and do not change in response to each other or affect each other in any way.
+And it's actually also interesting to consider again here the `stats.multinomial(n,p).rvs(size)` specification.
+The **independence** of the **multinomial distribution** means that the `n` choices for the `k` options related to `stats.multinomial(n,p)` do not depend on each other.
+But, owing to the definition of "random variable sample", the `.rvs(size)` notion of repeating a the "`n` choices for the `k` options" game `size` times is itself also based on **independence**.
+This means that the outcomes of different repetitions of the "`n` choices for the `k` options" games also do not affect each other.

 But there might be other examples where this is not true?
 Can you think of any?
 How about an example of drawing cards from a deck?
 Does the probability of drawing an Ace change if you've previously drawn and removed cards from the deck?

 # Course Tutorial: Week 02 TUT